escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/simirf_plotting_tutorial.rst

   This produces the following nice graph.
 Notice that here the shock to total productivity has been normalized to 100%.

   .. plot:: ../../pymaclab/examples/test5.py

+.. rubric:: Footnotes

+.. [#f1] The simulated time series data contained within ``rbc1.modsolvers.forkleind.insim`` is `NOT` filtered yet.
+In designing the library I
+         have decided to delay filtering to the stage where the user calls ``rbc1.modsolvers.forkleind.show_sim()`` or when similar functions are called to for instance generate the cross-correlation table.